Tanda Tula Safari Camp

 Beautifully finished large tented rooms

-To start planning your vacation to Tanda Tula Safari Camp
+Call us on to start planning your vacation to Tanda Tula Safari Camp or take a look at our itineraries to Greater Kruger

 At Tanda Tula guests will enjoy an intimate experience that brings them face to face with the excitement and uniqueness of the African Bush.
 The Timbavati Private Nature Reserve forms part of the Greater Kruger National Park, a vast wilderness of more than 3.5 million hectares.
 The reserve is known for its incredible variety of game including the big five (lion, leopard, elephant, buffalo and rhino).
-The Timbavati is renowned for its numerous lion prides as well as the famous White Lions of the Timbavati.
+The Timbavati is renowned for its numerous lion prides.

 The main camp area is a thatched timber structure with a bar built overlooking the swimming pool with a magnificent view of the watering hole which is often frequented by buffalo and elephant.
 It also houses the open-air sitting room and dining room.
 The small viewing hide down at the water’s edge offers incredible close-up photo opportunities for guests.
 There is also a private, open-air therapy hide at the edge of the watering hole where a range of aromatherapy treatments are on offer.